Wild mushroom ragout with ziti

 To make the porcini broth:

 Add all ingredients to a pot and bring to a boil.
 Gently simmer for 30 minutes.
 Cool and set aside.
 Remove the mushrooms and save them for the ragout.
-Strain the other solids and discard keeping the broth.
-Can be made and frozen or set in the fridge for 2-3 days.
+Strain the other solids and discard, keeping the broth.
+It can be made and frozen or set in the fridge for 2-3 days.

 To make the ragu:

 Add the remaining oil and sauté the mushrooms with salt and pepper on medium-high heat.
-Generally, the mushrooms will give out water that will eventually dry out and the mushroom will sauté to a rich golden colour, for about 10-15 minutes.
+Generally, the mushrooms will give out water that will eventually dry out, and they will sauté to a rich golden colour for about 10-15 minutes.

-Add the garlic, thyme, sage, chilli flakes, and tomato paste and mix well, saluting for an additional 2-3 minutes.
-Finely minced the dried mushrooms from the broth and add to the pan.
-Add back the onions and mix well.
+Add the garlic, thyme, sage, chilli flakes, and tomato paste and mix well, sauteing for an additional 2-3 minutes.
+Finely mince the dried mushrooms from the broth and add them to the pan.
+Add the onions and mix well.

-Sprinkle in the flour and stir till the flour is mixed in and coats the mushrooms and is not visible.
+Sprinkle in the flour and stir till the flour is mixed in, coats the mushrooms, and is not visible.
 You should not have or see lumps in the pan.
 Add the strained broth and mix well.
 Simmer for about 10 minutes.
-If the sauce is too thick add some water to thin it.
-Taste for salt and adjust consistency to a thick rich sauce.
+If the sauce is too thick, add some water to thin it.
+Taste for salt and adjust consistency to a thick, rich sauce.
 Note, this dish tends to thicken as it sits, add a dash of water to thin it out when you reheat it.

 To cook the pasta:

-Cook the pasta as per the manufacturer's instructions.
-Remember to leave it "al dante" we do not want them mushy and overcooked.
-When the pasta is almost ready, add the oil to a flat deep pan and stir-fry the garlic on medium heat for 1 minute.
-You do not want the garlic to brown, just be cooked through.
-Add 1/2 cup of the pasta water and the drained pasta and parsley.
-Mix through and cook for 30 seconds, the liquid should have evaporated.
+Cook the pasta according to the manufacturer's instructions.
+Remember to leave it "al dante."
+We do not want it mushy and overcooked.
+When the pasta is almost ready, add the oil to a flat, deep pan and stir-fry the garlic on medium heat for 1 minute.
+You do not want the garlic to brown; it should just be cooked through.
+Add 1/2 cup of the pasta water, the drained pasta, and parsley.
+Mix through and cook for 30 seconds; the liquid should have evaporated.
 Serve immediately.

 To serve:

-Heat the ragout and ladle to the centre of a large bowl or plate.
-Surround with the pasta and grate serve immediately with Parmesan cheese on the side for guests to grate on their own.
+Heat the ragout and ladle it into the centre of a large bowl or plate.
+Add the pasta and grate.
+Serve immediately, with Parmesan cheese on the side for guests to grate on their own.